-The board of directors of EyeGate Pharmaceuticals, Inc. recommends that you vote "FOR" the election of the nominees of the board of directors as directors of EyeGate Pharmaceuticals, Inc., "FOR" the proposal to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm, "FOR" the proposal to amend the 2014 Equity Incentive Plan to increase the maximum number of shares authorized for issuance thereunder by 6,000,000 shares, FOR the proposal to approve the amendment of the Company's Restated Certificate of Incorporation to increase the number of authorized shares of common stock to 120,000,000, and "FOR" the proposal to approve the amendment of the Company's Restated Certificate of Incorporation for the Reverse Stock Split.
+The board of directors of EyeGate Pharmaceuticals, Inc. recommends that you vote "FOR" the election of the nominees of the board of directors as directors of EyeGate Pharmaceuticals, Inc., "FOR" the proposal to approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in this proxy statement, "1 YEAR" for the proposal to approve, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of our named executive officers, "FOR" the proposal to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm, "FOR" the proposal to approval of the issuance of up to 3,127,303 shares of Common Stock upon the conversion of shares of Series D Preferred Stock, and "FOR" the proposal to approve an amendment to the Company's 2014 Equity Incentive Plan to increase the maximum number of shares authorized for issuance thereunder by 200,000.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Tuesday, July 10, 2018: The Proxy Statement and 2017 Annual Report to Stockholders, which includes the Annual Report on Form 10-K for the year ended December 31, 2017, are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Thursday, June 24, 2021: The Proxy Statement and 2020 Annual Report to Stockholders, which includes the Annual Report on Form 10-K for the year ended December 31, 2020, are available at www.proxyvote.com.
 The Annual Report, however, is not part of the proxy solicitation material.